Your query returned no results. Please change your search criteria and try again.

 Locarno Residency 2022 | Brazil

 Leonardo Martinelli (1998) is a filmmaker from Rio de Janeiro, Brazil.
-His films have been selected in festivals worldwide such as Locarno, San Sebastián, BFI London, Clermont-Ferrand, Palm Springs, Cartagena, Biarritz, Montreal and others.
+His films have been selected in festivals worldwide such as Locarno, Toronto, San Sebastián, BFI London, Clermont-Ferrand, Palm Springs, Cartagena, Biarritz, Montreal and others.
 With the short Fantasma Neon he won the Pardino D’oro at Locarno74.
 His films often deal with iconography and postcolonial structures, and how they are present in Rio de Janeiro's everyday life.
 While doing so, he aims to think of how a larger and endemic situation in Brazil and Latin America is reflected in the microcosm.
 In a vote carried out by Brazilian film critics, where they considered short film directors who haven’t yet made feature films, he was listed as one of the Top 10 New Brazilian Filmmakers by Papo de Cinema.
-He also holds a Master's degree in Social Communication from PUC-Rio and is currently in development of his first feature film.
+He also holds a Master's degree in Social Communication from PUC-Rio and is currently in development of his first feature film, selected for both the Locarno Residency and the ALCA screenwriting residency.

 2020 O Prazer de Matar Insetos